Nigerian stock market opens October with N15bn gain

 However, the total volume of trades dipped by 80.7 per cent to 202.36 million shares valued at N1.86 billion traded in 4,066 deals.

-This was in contrast with 1.05 billion shares worth N7.42 billion exchanged in 3,752 deals recorded on Thursday.
+This was in contrast with 1.05 billion 0shares worth N7.42 billion exchanged in 3,752 deals recorded on Thursday.